IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-features-trendlines.md

 <div class="divider--half"></div>

-Trendlines in the $PlatformShort$ data chart component are not on by default.
-In order to set them, you can set the `TrendLineType` property on the corresponding series that you wish the trendline to show up on.
-You can modify multiple appearance properties of the trendline such as its brush, period, thickness, and dash array.
+All $PlatformShort$ charts do not trendlines on by default.
+In order to enable them, you can set the `TrendLineType` property that you wish the trendline to show up on.
+Also, you can modify multiple appearance properties of trendlines such as its brush, period, and thickness.

-Trendlines are supported on all series except for stacked and range series.
 Below is a list of trendlines that can be used with the series of the data chart:

 - `None`
 - `CubicFit`